openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimize-preprocessing/layout-api-overview.rst

   * Applying the :doc:`preprocessing <../optimize-preprocessing>` steps, such as subtracting means, dividing by scales, resizing an image, and converting ``RGB`` <-> ``BGR``.
   * Setting/getting a batch for a model.

 * Doing the same operations as used during the model conversion phase.
-For more information, refer to the
+For more information, refer to the:

   * :doc:`Convert to OpenVINO <../../../model-preparation/convert-model-to-ir>`
-  * `OpenVINO Model Conversion Tutorial <notebooks/convert-to-openvino-with-output.html>`
+  * `OpenVINO Model Conversion Tutorial <notebooks/convert-to-openvino-with-output.html>`__
   * :doc:`[LEGACY] Model Optimizer Embedding Preprocessing Computation <../../../../documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-embedding-preprocessing-computation>` guide.

 * Improving the readability of a model input and output.